ahmadmjkhan/ShopEasy/README.md

-An E-commerce Website Develop on Laravel Framework
+An E-commerce Website Develop on Laravel Frameworks

 Some Git Important Tips